Find out which plants are banned from sale, which need a licence and how to get a licence.

 You must follow the rules explained in this guide if you want to sell wild plants in England.

-This guide doesn’t apply to selling or using species listed on CITES commercially, eg charging a fee for showing them.
+This guide does not apply to selling or using species listed on CITES commercially, for example charging a fee for showing them.
 CITES is the Convention on International Trade in Endangered Species of Wild Fauna and Flora.

 Sell wild plants